sssnnt/gitlab-aws-helloworld/README.md

 3. Under "Available specific runners", find the runner tagged with "vanilla" and click the "Enable for this project" button.

 You runner is now assigned to the project and can start picking up jobs.
 However, for the jobs not to fail due to insufficient permissions we need to create a deploy role in AWS.
 See next section.

-> If you don't have an existing runner in AWS to assign to the project, you can deploy one from <a href="https://github.com/scaniadevtools/gitlab-runner" target="_blank">https://github.com/scaniadevtools/gitlab-runner</a>.

 > <a href="https://docs.gitlab.com/ee/ci/runners/#assigning-a-runner-to-another-project" target="_blank">Read more on assigning runners to project</a>